|Produced by||:||Produzioni Fuorifuoco|

 Gabriel is the Founder and Executive Director at i-ACT, a California based non-profit.

-In addition to visiting the refugee camps on the Chad-Darfur more than 20 times, Gabriel has spearheaded campaigns such as the 100-Day Fast for Darfur, Darfur Freedom Summer Vigils, Camp Darfur, Darfur Fast for Life, and innovative programs like Darfur United and Little Ripples.
+In addition to visiting the refugee camps more than 20 times, Gabriel has spearheaded campaigns such as the 100-Day Fast for Darfur, Camp Darfur, and innovative programs like Darfur United and Little Ripples.

 Moubarag is part of Darfur United team since its formation.
 He is a talentuous soccer player, but his life has been full of sport accidents.
 In 2014, during the 1st match against Padania, he had a serious injury.

 Days after, only 10 team players remained available, since many of them had escaped from the tournament to ask for asylum in Sweden.
 Moubarag was still injured, but he succeeded in playing, thus becoming Gabriel’s personal hero.

 Today Moubarag lives in Ostersund, Swden, where he decided to stay after the match.
-He is studying enlish, he is a young, brilliant guy who has just received a 2-years valid visa and is trying to insert himself into swedesh society: he is working for OFK (Ostersund Football Club) and every month he sends some money to his family living in the refugee camps of Chad.
+He is studying enlish, he has just received a 2-years valid visa and is trying to insert himself into swedesh society, working for OFK.

 Ismail is Darfur United’s goalkeeper.
 More than a decade ago his mother was walking in the market when their village was attacked by militia.

 Her husband was shot and as he lay wounded, he told her to gather their seven children and escape.

 Ismail’s mother walked with her children for 20 days across the desert, with no food or water in a bid to reach the border of neighbouring Chad.
-For almost 11 years, Ismail and his family have lived in a tented refugee camp in eastern Chad.
+For almost 11 years, Ismail and his family have lived in a tented refugee camp in Chad.